irenedini/coherence_dataset/README.md

 ## Dataset construction

 All the diffierent configurations share the same prompts.
 For what regards positive samples, they are always the same within the two positive configuration (forward or backwards).
-Across the two configuration, they share only the prompt, while the target sentence is the one following (forward) or preceding (backwards) the prompt.
+Across the two configurations, they share only the prompt, while the target sentence is the one following (forward) or preceding (backwards) the prompt.
-For wath regards negative examples, they also share the prompt across all positive and negative configurations.
+For what regards negative examples, they also share the prompt across all positive and negative configurations.
 They differ in the way the target sentence is chosen.

 ## Dataset dimension